Make your garden hearing healthy

 Rustling leaves and falling rain: When was the last time you heard leaves rustle or rain fall?
 If you can’t remember, it’s time to see your hearing healthcare professional for a hearing evaluation.
 Normal age-related hearing loss, or presbycusis, begins early in adulthood and gradually progresses so it’s often difficult to detect.
 The sooner you begin wearing hearing aids, the sooner you’ll be hearing familiar sounds like these again.

 Don’t forget.
 Healthy Hearing has a comprehensive online directory of hearing centers in your immediate community.
-If you need a hearing healthcare professional, or want to check unbiased patient reviews for the hearing centers in your area, use the Find a Professional section on our website.
+If you need a hearing healthcare professional, or want to check unbiased patient reviews for the hearing centers in your area, use the Find a Clinic section on our website.

 Hear Healthy Spring Recipe